RAHUL8491/python/README.md

 * Codes I'd like to reuse
 * XML parser Template
-* Practice usage of Tkinter for GUI
+* usage of Tkinter for GUI